The first gerrymander

 The Supreme Court of Pennsylvania, dominated by Democrats, has redrawn the map for congressional districts in that state.
 It was assisted by a liberal law professor from Stanford.

-According to Sean Trende, the new map follows reasonable principles — compactness, contiguity, and minimal jurisdictional splits — but within those confines repeatedly makes choices that increase the Democrats’ odds of winning districts.
+According to Sean Trende, the new map follows reasonable principles — compactness, contiguity, and minimal jurisdictional splits — but within those confines repeatedly makes choices that increase the Democrats odds of winning districts.
 What a surprise!

-The bottom line is that instead of gerrymandering by elected partisan politicians, Pennsylvania now has gerrymandering by unelected partisan politicians in robes, assisted by a partisan law professor.
+The bottom line is that instead of gerrymandering by partisan legislators, Pennsylvania now has gerrymandering by partisan judges (Pennsylvania elects its Supreme Court judges), assisted by a partisan law professor.

 We may have more to say about this matter.
 In this post, though, I want to discuss what almost certainly is America’s first gerrymander.